samueldsingh/data-engineering/interview_questions/15-oops.md

 ## 17. Inheritance types

-- Inheritance is a fundamental concept in object-oriented programming that allows a new class to inherit properties (attributes and methods) from an existing class.
+- Inheritance allows a new class to inherit properties (attributes and methods) from an existing class.
 - This concept promotes code reuse and allows the creation of more specialized classes based on existing ones.
 - There are several types of inheritance that define the relationship between the base (parent) class and the derived (child) class.
-Let's explore the common types of inheritance:
+- The subclass inherits the interface and implementation of superclass, and subclass objects can be used to replace superclass objects in the application.

 1. **Single Inheritance:**